One of the world’s mightiest supercomputers, LUMI, will lift European research and competitiveness to a new level

-Extraxt from Press Release
+Extract from Press Release

 - "Today we mark an important step forward in the realisation of the European High-Performance Computing strategy.
 The pre-exascale supercomputer hosted by the LUMI consortium will be among the top 5 in the world.
-Together with the other EuroHPC pre-exascale and petascale supercomputers that will be deployed in 2021, LUMI supercomputer will help Europe’s public and private users address many daunting research and innovation problems across different areas from weather and climate change through cybersecurity to drug discovery and personalised medicine.
-LUMI supercomputer aligns the Digital and Green Deal policies of the European Commission, using 100% renewable carbon neutral energy.
-Moreover, the heat generated will provide 20 percent of the district heat of the area, being one of the most efficient supercomputers in the world", says Khalil Rouhana, Deputy Director-General of the Directorate‑General for Communications Networks, Content and Technology (DG Connect) of the European Commission.
+Together with the other EuroHPC pre-exascale and petascale supercomputers that will be deployed in 2021, the LUMI supercomputer will help Europe’s public and private users address many daunting research and innovation problems across different areas from weather and climate change through cybersecurity to drug discovery and personalised medicine.
+LUMI supercomputer aligns the Digital and Green Deal policies of the European Commission, using 100% renewable carbon-neutral energy.
+Moreover, the heat generated will provide 20 per cent of the district heat of the area, being one of the most efficient supercomputers in the world", says Khalil Rouhana, Deputy Director-General of the Directorate‑General for Communications Networks, Content and Technology (DG Connect) of the European Commission.

 - "Once operational in mid-2021, the LUMI supercomputer will be one of the most competitive and green supercomputers in the world!
-Such leadership-class system will support European researchers, industry and public sector, in better understanding and responding to complex challenges and transforming them into innovation opportunities in sectors like health, weather forecasting or urban and rural planning", says EuroHPC Joint Undertaking’s Executive Director Anders Dam Jensen.
+Such a leadership-class system will support European researchers, industry and public sector, in better understanding and responding to complex challenges and transforming them into innovation opportunities in sectors like health, weather forecasting or urban and rural planning", says EuroHPC Joint Undertaking’s Executive Director Anders Dam Jensen.

-Investment of 200 million euros
+Investment of 200 million Euros

-- "The investment will make CSC data center one of the world’s largest players in the field of HPC.
+- "The investment will make CSC data centre one of the world’s largest players in the field of HPC.
 The joint procurement process with the EuroHPC Joint Undertaking and ten European countries has proceeded on schedule despite the global pandemic, thanks to the vast know-how of the LUMI consortium and the excellent collaboration.
 LUMI's astonishing computing power combined with a very modern artificial intelligence platform and data management infrastructure will help European researchers tackle unforeseen research questions", says CSC's Managing Director Kimmo Koski.